 What is a Return of Premium Feature on Guaranteed Universal Life?

 Many policies offer a rider called return of premium.
-This means for an extra cost, you have two windows of opportunity to cancel your policy.
+This means an extra cost; you have two windows of opportunity to cancel your policy.
 You’ll receive the greater of its net surrender value or the premiums you paid thus far.

-Each insurance company has different requirements regarding how much you’d get back, but at least you know you’d have an out if you decide you no longer need the policy.
+Each insurance company has different requirements regarding how much you’d get back, but at least you know you’d have an out if you no longer need the policy.

-If you’re looking for an insurance policy that doesn’t have market risk but offers lifetime coverage and predictable premiums, guaranteed universal life is a great option.
-The younger you are when you secure the policy the less, you’ll pay for it, and if you pay the premiums on time, you won’t ever have to worry about your policy lapsing.
+A guaranteed universal life is a great option if you’re looking for an insurance policy that doesn’t have market risk but offers lifetime coverage and predictable premiums.
+The younger you are when you secure the policy, the less you’ll pay for it, and if you pay the premiums on time, you won’t ever have to worry about your policy lapsing.